Africa

 29.61

-Like all of Eritrean society, the media are subject to the whim of President Issayas Afeworki, a dictator responsible for crimes against humanity, according to a UN report in June 2016.
-There are no independent media outlets, and journalists have either fled the country or are in prison.
+Like all of Eritrean society, the media are subject to the absolute arbitrariness of President Issayas Afeworki, guilty of crimes against humanity, according to a UN report from June 2016.
+There are no independent media outlets in this country, sadly notorious for detaining journalists longer than any other country in the world.

 Media landscape

 All independent media have been banned since the transition to a dictatorship in September 2001.
-No foreign or Eritrean media are allowed.
-The only “media” are those directly controlled by the Ministry of Information – a news agency, a few publications and Eri TV.
+No foreign or national media are authorised to operate in the country.
+The only existing “media” are those directly controlled by the Ministry of Information – a news agency, a few publications and Eri TV.
 They are subject to strict oversight and must relay the regime’s propaganda.
 Online access to news and information is very limited.
-The only ray of hope for those who want to know what is happening in Eritrea is Radio Erena, an independent and apolitical radio station run by exile journalists in Paris, which celebrated its 10th anniversary in 2019.
-Its radio broadcasts are often jammed, however.
+The only ray of hope for those who want to know what is happening in Eritrea is Radio Erena, an independent and apolitical radio station run by exiled journalists in Paris since 2019.
+However, its radio waves are often jammed.

 Political context

-The regime’s grip on news and information is total, as is the paranoia of the dictator, Afeworki, who compartmentalises information and circulates it as little as possible, even among members of his government.
+The regime has a total grip on news and information, as does the paranoia of the dictator, Afeworki, who compartmentalises information and circulates it as little as possible, even among members of his government.

 Legal framework

 Freedom of the press is guaranteed by the constitution but has never been enforced.
-Journalism is effectively banned in Eritrea.
+Independent journalism is effectively banned in the country.

 Economic context